TABLE OF CONTENTS

 3D mapping with LiDAR data involves measuring the distance to a target by illuminating that target with a pulsed laser light, and measuring the reflected pulses with a sensor.
 The differences in the amount of time it takes for the laser to return, and also in the wavelengths, are then used to make digital 3D-representations of the target.

-Sonar works in a similar manner, with sound waves bouncing off an object and returning to their source indicating the distance to different points on the object, and thus allowing for a 3D visualization of it.
+Sonar is similar.
+It bounces sound waves off an object and uses the time it takes for them to return to their source to indicate the distance to different points on the object, and thus allow for a 3D visualization of it.

 LiDAR-drones